SuperOfficeDocs/superoffice-docs/docs/en/admin/license/learn/index.md

 description: CRM and licences
 author: SuperOffice RnD
 so.date: 07.05.2023
-keywords: license, licence, windows so.topic: concept
+keywords: license, licence, Windows so.topic: concept
 language: en
 ---

 # SuperOffice and licences

-To log in to SuperOffice CRM from a Web client, you need the following licences:

-* Login rights to SuperOffice CRM
-* A system licence to an Essential or a Premium licence
+To log in to SuperOffice CRM from a web client, you need login rights to SuperOffice CRM and an Essential or a Premium user plan.

 ## View licence information